 Reduce heat to low; still whisking, cook 1 minute.
 This is when the magic happens.
 The vanilla pudding with thicken.

-Remove from heat; immediately pour through sieve into bowl.
+Remove from heat; immediately pour through a sieve into a bowl.
 We’re almost done.
 Much easier than you thought, amirite?

 Stir butter and vanilla into hot pudding.
 I use vanilla paste which I like better.
 That, and it leaves pretty little vanilla bean specks in the pudding.
 Oh so pretty.

 Place plastic wrap directly on the surface of the pudding (to prevent skin from forming); chill for a few hours and up to 3 days.
 Before serving, whisk pudding until smooth; divide among four one-cup serving dishes.

 Isn’t she loverly?
 If only you could have smelled this vanilla blessedness when I made this pudding you probably would have kicked down my door to get some and I would have said “Hey, just knock.
 You’re always welcome.”
 Yeah, or something like that.